One of the most common questions I get from parents about to begin the journey of solids with their baby is:

 Even if you feel very strongly about one feeding method, your baby may have different plans.
 Be prepared for and open to reading their cues and following their direction.
 This isn’t all about you, after all.
 Some babies want nothing to do with purees, while others are frustrated in early days with the concept of feeding themselves, and may do well with some puree offered before having them practice self-feeding.
 Pay attention to what your baby is telling you and let that guide your feeding journey.

 Looking for more guidance on introducing solids to your baby?
-Introducing my self-paced course, Starting Solids with Super Nutrition (launching so soon!).
+Introducing my self-paced course, Starting Solids with Super Nutrition.
 Learn how to introduce solids to your baby with confidence.

 Not ready to join a list, but want to learn more?
 Check out the video below all about WHY I created Starting Solids with Super Nutrition.